lwjohnst86/tagDiabetes/doc/manuscript.md

 intact human pro-insulin and the Des 31,32 circulating split form (Linco Res.
 Inc) and has a coefficient of variation (CV) of 9.3%.
-Glucose was determined using an enzymatic hexokinase (Roche Modular, Roche Diagnostics) with a detection range of 0.11 to 41.6 mmol/L and an inter-assay %CV of <1.1% and an intra-assay %CV of < 1.9%.
+Glucose was determined using an enzymatic hexokinase (Roche Modular, Roche Diagnostics) with a detection range of 0.11 to 41.6 mmol/L and an inter-assay CV of <1.1% and an intra-assay CV of < 1.9%.
 All assays were performed at the Banting and Best Diabetes Centre Core Lab at Mt Sinai Hospital.
 Impaired fasting glucose (IFG), impaired glucose tolerance (IGT), and diabetes were categorized using the 2006 WHO criteria [@WHO2006].